|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Though not a traditional Mexican preparation, this cranberry salsa is definitely a fresh-tasting variation on the (usually tomato-based) everyday chunky table sauce so known and loved in that country.
 Simultaneously spicy, tart, and sweet, it is delightfully versatile, as well: serve it as an appetizer with totopos (tortilla chips) or thin slices of jicama, as a side sauce to roast pork, turkey, or chicken, or as an eye-opening dressing for a fruit salad.

 As with many salsa recipes, all quantities are given here as a general guideline; they can—and should—be successfully tweaked to make a sauce that you and yours will love and claim as your own.

-Did you know?
-Cranberries (called arándanos) were unknown in most of Mexico until relatively recently, which is understandable given that they need a cool climate to grow.
-A few cranberry- and blueberry-flavored products have hit the supermarket shelves in recent years, but those are still exotic fruits in that market—much like guava and guanábana (soursop) are in cooler climes.
+Cranberries (called arándanos in Spanish) were unknown in most of Mexico until relatively recently, which is understandable given that they need a cool climate to grow.
+A few cranberry- and blueberry-flavored products have hit the supermarket shelves in recent years, but those are still uncommon fruits—much like guava and guanábana (soursop) are in cooler climes.

 - 1 medium onion